 In its position, the requestor contends that "The medical and billing records on file with MDR and additional records attached hereto, also show that this admission was unusually costly for two reasons: first, the Medicare outlier threshold amount for this DRG was \$61,938.94.
-Our charges were \$85,099.67 for this case.
-Therefore, this would qualify for additional reimbursement above the DRG reimbursements; and second, it was necessary to purchase expensive implants for use in the surgery, as well as the need for a cell server during the procedure."
+Our charges were \$157,830.39 for this case.
+Therefore, this would qualify for additional reimbursement above the DRG reimbursements; and second, it was necessary to purchase expensive implants and sterile medical supplies for use in the surgery and the surgery required the use of a cell server."